Search

 4. Include healthy fats and oils

 Choose foods with high amounts of healthy fats like avocados, olives, nuts and seeds, and use healthy oils for cooking, like olive, canola, sunflower, peanut and soybean oil.
 These foods can help lower your cholesterol.
-If you eat fish, try to have it 2-3 times a week to get heart healthy omega-3 fat, which helps lower the level of fats called triglycerides in the blood, lowering the risk of irregular heartbeats.
+If you eat fish, try to have it 2-3 times a week to benefit from heart-healthy omega-3 fats, which help lower triglycerides in the blood and reduce the risk of irregular heartbeats.

 A group of different spices and herbs